ssatwik/cf-streamlit/README.md

-Codeforces Lockout Bot
+#Codeforces Lockout

-Overview
+##Overview

 Codeforces Lockout is a competitive programming format where participants go head-to-head to solve a set of problems.
 Once a participant solves a problem, it becomes "locked out" for their opponent, meaning they can no longer earn points for solving it.
 The player with the highest points at the end of the match wins.

+##How It Works
 How It Works

-    Problem Selection:

-        The bot retrieves problems of user-specified ratings from Codeforces.
+    The bot retrieves Codeforces problems based on user-specified ratings.

     Problems already solved by any participant are filtered out to ensure fairness.

-    Fetching Data:

-        Problem data is obtained through web scraping from Codeforces.

-        Solved problems for each user are fetched using the official Codeforces API.
+    Problem data is collected through web scraping from Codeforces, while solved problems for each user are fetched via the Codeforces API.

-    Lockout Mechanism:

-        When a participant solves a problem, the corresponding cell turns green for them and red for opponents, indicating that it is now locked out.
+    When a participant solves a problem, the corresponding cell turns green for them and red for opponents, indicating that it is now locked.

     Opponents cannot earn points for solving locked-out problems.

-    Winner Determination:

     The match continues until all problems are solved or the timer runs out.

-        The participant with the highest points at the end is declared the winner.
+The participant with the highest score at the end wins.